Pavan6559/ShadowFox/README.md

-# 🌐 Ponnaganti Gayathri | Developer Portfolio
+# 🌐 Pavan Prakash Lella | Developer Portfolio

 Welcome to my personal portfolio website built with **HTML**, **CSS**, and **JavaScript**.
 This is a showcase of my projects, skills, and journey as a Full Stack Developer and AI/ML Enthusiast.